wazo-platform/wazo-doc/source/administration/cel/cel.rst

 REST API
 --------

 Call logs are also available from the REST API.
-See :ref:`restapi-call-logs`.
+See :ref:`confd-call-logs`.

 Manual generation